Recent episode explores racial issues and injustices impacting Hispanic/Latino-a communities

 Tags: Caly Fernández, Iglesia Presbiteriana Emanuel, Michelle Muñiz-Vega, presbyterian disaster assistance, puentes de cristo, Racial Equity & Women’s Intercultural Ministries, Rev. Julio Ramírez-Eve, the Rev. Rosa Miranda

-A bold vision and invitation, Racial Equity & Women’s Intercultural Ministries, Presbyterian Disaster Assistance
+Ministries: Gender, Racial and Intercultural Justice, Matthew 25 in the PC(USA): Join the Movement, Racial Equity & Women’s Intercultural Ministries, Presbyterian Disaster Assistance